 Drivers won’t be able to communicate with autonomous vehicles (AVs) without a human machine interface (HMI).
 Moreover, without a proper human machine interface system design, an effective human–vehicle dialog is out of the question.
 So before achieving complete independence, cars should learn how to communicate their intentions to humans and do so in the most comprehensive way.
 As such systems develop, drivers and commuters, in turn, become more demanding.
 Cars should not only understand, inform, and ensure passenger safety but also entertain passengers.
-Let’s find out how to design an HMI system to meet the needs of both humans and vehicles.
+Let’s find out how to create an automotive HMI design to meet the needs of both humans and vehicles.

 In this article, you’ll read about:

-- The role of HMI system design in the development of the autonomous vehicle industry
+- The role of automotive human machine interface design in the development of the autonomous vehicle industry

-- Five principles of human machine interface design
+- Five principles of human vehicle interface design

-The design of reliable HMI systems is critical for people’s safety and AV industry growth
+A reliable automotive human machine interface design is critical for people’s safety and AV industry growth

 Despite all the challenges, tech innovators and automotive companies are all agog over self-driving cars becoming a daily reality.
 No wonder, since according to recent research by Strategy Analytics, the autonomous vehicle industry will be worth $7 trillion by 2050.
 This means that automakers have golden reasons to pursue R&D for all systems required for autonomous vehicles.
 HMI systems are one critical component.

-Automotive HMI market size will exceed $27 billion by 2024.
+Automotive HMI design market size will exceed $27 billion by 2024.

 HMI systems are widely used in car apps to transmit vast amounts of internal and external information.
 Particularly in autonomous vehicles, HMI platforms are used for car-to-car communication.
-On top of that, an HMI is part of an advanced driver assistance system (ADAS) and helps automakers ensure a wide range of ADAS-related services.
+On top of that, an automotive human vehicle interface design is part of an advanced driver assistance system (ADAS) and helps automakers ensure a wide range of ADAS-related services.
 So what are the human machine interface design principles automakers and OEMs should apply while developing autonomous vehicle concepts?
 Let’s find out.